Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Performance evaluation

 \subsection{Calculations on cluster of GPU-equipped nodes}

-We will first present calculations performed on the Erik cluster at the Lunarc computer center, Lund University, using CHT-MPI~1.1 compiled with Open~MPI~1.6.5 and gcc~4.8.1, Cuda 6.5 and the Intel Math Kernel Library~11.1.
+We will first present calculations performed on the Erik cluster at the Lunarc computer center, Lund University, using CHT-MPI~1.1 compiled with Open~MPI~1.6.5 and gcc~4.8.1, Cuda 6.5 and the Intel Math Kernel Library (MKL) version~11.1.
 The Erik cluster consists of 24 nodes each with dual 64-bit, 8-core Intel Xeon E5-2650 2.00 GHz processors.
 The nodes are interconnected with FDR InfiniBand and equipped with Nvidia Tesla K20m GPU cards: 16 nodes with 2 cards, 7 nodes with 4 cards, and 1 node with 8 cards.
+Leaf matrix submatrix operations were performed with the MKL implementation of BLAS on CPUs and with cuBLAS on the GPUs, as described in Section~\ref{subsec:blocksparse}.

 Our first benchmark measures only the performance of the block-sparse matrix-matrix multiplication used for the leaf multiplications in the Chunks and Tasks matrix library.
 Thus, Chunks and Tasks is not involved in this benchmark.
 We perform multiplications with matrix dimension $4096 \times 4096$ with varying degree of matrix sparsity.
 The nonzero submatrix blocks are randomly uniformly distributed over the matrix to get a predetermined fill factor which is the fraction of nonzero matrix elements.
 Results for double and single precision are shown in Figures~\ref{fig:leafmat_bench_double} and~\ref{fig:leafmat_bench_single}, respectively.
 Practical peak performance values (dashed lines) were calculated with a separate benchmark program measuring the performance of the cuBLAS batched matrix-matrix multiplication, see Table~\ref{tab:performance_batched_gemm}.
 We are not quite reaching up to those peak figures.
 The main reason is that the benchmark of the leaf matrix library includes data transfers to/from the GPU which are not included in the peak performance figures.
 The work needed to prepare the list of batches is also included in the measured wall time.
 However, when the leaf matrix library is used within the Chunks and Tasks matrix library, there will be several threads that need to execute leaf matrix multiplications.
 This means that both communication to/from the GPU and preparation of batch lists on the CPU can then be overlapped with computation on the GPU as described in Section~\ref{sec:leaf_matrix_types}.